wkumari/draft-wkumari-dnsop-hammer/README.md

    A recursive DNS resolver may cache a Resource Record (RR) for, at most, the Time To Live (TTL) associated with that record.
-While the TTL is greater than zero, the resolver may respond to queries from its cache, but once the TTL has reached zero, the resolver flushes the RR.
+While the TTL is greater than zero, the resolver may respond to queries from its cache; but once the TTL has reached zero, the resolver flushes the RR.
 When the resolver gets another query for that resource, it needs to initiate a new query.
 This is then cached and returned to the querying client.
 This document discusses an optimization (Highly